Dirichlet Process Parsimonious Mixtures for clustering

-We compare the proposed DPPM to the parametric PGMM approach in model-based clustering \cite{Bensmail_model_based_clust97}, for which the number of mixture components was varying in the range $K=1,\ldots,5$ and the optimal number of mixture components was selected by using the Bayes factor (via the log marginal likelihoods).
-For these data sets, the used hyperparameters was as follows: $\bsmu_0$ was equal to the mean of the data, the shrinkage $\kappa_n = 5$, the degree of freedom $\nu_0 = d+2$, the scale matrix $\Lambda_0$ was equal to the covariance of the data, and the hyperparameter for the spherical models $s_0^2$ as the greatest eigenvalue of $\Lambda_0$.
+We compare the proposed DPPM to the parametric PGMM approach in model-based clustering \citep{bensmail-phd95,Bensmail-model-based-clust97,Bensmail-jasa1996}, for which the number of mixture components vary in the range $K=1,\ldots,5$ and the optimal number of mixture components was selected by using the Bayes factor (via the log marginal likelihood values).
+For these data sets, the used hyperparameters are the following: $\bsmu_0$ was equal to the mean of the data, the shrinkage $\kappa_n = 5$, the degree of freedom $\nu_0 = d+2$, the scale matrix $\Lambda_0$ was equal to the empirical covariance matrix of the data, and the hyperparameter for the spherical models $s_0^2$ as the greatest eigenvalue of $\Lambda_0$.